1. Safety Contacts

 The School will comply with the University Code of Practice for Electrical Safety.
 All items of portable electrical equipment shall be inspected/tested in accordance with the guidance in the above document.
-Inspection and testing is carried out by outside contractors.
+Inspection and testing is carried out by outside contractors and usually takes place in July/August each year.
 An inventory of equipment is maintained by the admin team in the School Management and Research Office.
 Any new items of electrical equipment including those which are brought from home must be added to the inventory and inspected/tested.
 Members of the School must report any problems arising with electrical equipment to the School Health and Safety Co-ordinator.

 School electrical safety checks establish only that a piece of equipment passed the mandatory tests at the time they were undertaken.
 If subsequently, as a user, you have reason to believe the equipment is unsafe you are obliged to report this fact and cease using the equipment.
 No electrical or electronic equipment should be tampered with in any way.
 Fuse changes or other minor repairs should be undertaken only by properly trained technical staff.
 Any electrical or electronic equipment used out of doors must be fitted with a special plug incorporating an earth leakage circuit breaker.

 UNDER NO CIRCUMSTANCES USE EQUIPMENT WITH OBVIOUS FAULTS SUCH AS:

 - Damaged mains supply lead

 - Exposed internal parts